 Anyway, games are discounted during that time, some up to 90% of their current sales price.
 It is great for games that you always wanted to play but did not want to pay the full price for.
-Chance is, that at least some of those games will be available on one of the days on Steam so that you can purchase it for a discount.
+Chance is, that at least some of those games will be available on Steam so that you can purchase them for a discount.

 While you can just go ahead and purchase any game that you come across that sounds somewhat decent, it is usually better to have a plan before you dive head in first into the store.
 Why?
 Because you may end up buying games that you never play if you buy them left and right.

 If you have participated in a couple of sales you may know a few tricks that got you through the sale.
 I'd like to share mine with you as they may help you save lots of money and time.

 - Discounts are valid throughout the entire sales period.
 Daily deals and Flash sales are a thing of the past.
 This means that there is no need to rush anymore, you can make a purchase any day and get the same discount as someone who made the purchase on the first day of the sale.

 - Use Enhanced Steam if you are using Firefox or Chrome to access a game's price history, display if it uses DRM and highlight your wishlist items automatically in store.

 - Look out for player packs.
 If you are playing with friends or have friends that are also interested in a particular game, try and find player packs which offer multiple copies of a game for a discount.
 You may save extra on those.

 - Check out publisher bundles and game bundles.
 These offer better discounts usually.
 Especially game bundles may be worth it as they do include DLCs, add-ons and other items that you would have to purchase separately otherwise.